tcheukueppo/tcheukueppo/README.md

 ### Small Projects

 - Build an ncurses-based system and network monitoring application in Go and Perl, making it accessible via http
-- Build conky themes in lua/perl/bash for monitoring, projects management, news, and many more, to do one every month
+- Build conky themes in lua/perl/bash for monitoring projects's data, news, system, network, and many more, to do one every month
 - Build my own neovim and vis configuration entirely in lua with the most fastest plugins on earth
 - Build a configurable prompt in python
 - Build my blog with bootstrap